My All-Time Favorite Decorated Christmas Cookies

 For the Chocolate and Vanilla Fondants:

-- 2 oz good quality unsweetened chocolate, chopped into very small pieces
+- 2 oz good quality unsweetened chocolate, very finely chopped

-- 2 oz good quality white chocolate, chopped into very small pieces
+- 2 oz good quality white chocolate, very finely chopped

 - ¼ cup + 2 tbsp light corn syrup